This post was updated May 21, 2023

 What is French style and What is Parisian style?

-French style is centered around eight basic principals which ensure the ageless and tasteful style many French women wear.
-When talking about French style, we are often referring to Parisian style, which is also called French Girl Styles–what ever you call it these women have great style.
+French style is centered around eight basic principles, ensuring the ageless and tasteful style many French women wear.
+When talking about French style, we are often referring to Parisian style, which is also called French Girl Style–whatever you call it these women have great style.

-- High quality timeless pieces.
-French women often invest more in single pieces in their wardrobe.
+- High-quality timeless pieces.
+French women often invest more in single pieces in their wardrobes.
 They care for their garments so they can be worn and enjoyed year after year.
+Choosing items intentionally with long-term use is key.

 - Impeccable fit.
-French women are very specific about the fit and proportions of their clothes.
+French women are particular about the fit and proportions of their clothes.
 They will often arrange for tailoring to ensure the perfect fit.
+Rather than wearing many different styles like many American women, the Parisian look is built on a classic style and is based on the woman’s body type.

-- They avoid logos and obvious “designer” wear.
+- They avoid logos and noticeable “designer” wear.
 While the French love their designers, it is uncommon for a French woman to wear clothing with logos, or anything that draws attention to itself.
-The outfit is to enhance and celebrate it’s wearer, not the other way around.
+The outfit enhances and celebrates its wearer, not the other way around.

-- What is worn under one’s clothing is as important as what is on seen by the world.
+- What is worn under one’s clothing is as important as what is seen by the world.
 French women love their intimate apparel.
-Feeling beautiful is as important as looking amazing.
+Feeling beautiful is as important as looking fabulous.

 - French women focus on a signature look that is theirs alone and focus on timeless pieces they keep in their wardrobes for years.